syncfusion/blazor-docs/src/charts/bullet-chart/getting-started.md

 </head>
 ```

-> For Internet Explorer 11, kindly refer the polyfills.
-Refer the [`documentation`](https://blazor.syncfusion.com/documentation/common/how-to/render-blazor-server-app-in-ie/) for more information.
+> For Internet Explorer 11, kindly refer to the polyfills.
+Refer to the [`documentation`](https://blazor.syncfusion.com/documentation/common/how-to/render-blazor-server-app-in-ie/) for more information.

  ```html
 <head>